 Leon Edwards parents separated when he was 6 years old

-Leon Edwards lived in such a violent neighborhood and city in Jamaica that, it wasn’t safe for one street residents to go to another street at night given the possibilities of getting shot.
-Edwards has previously talked that crime, drugs, killing, shooting, and poverty the only things that he constantly saw as a kid.
-Just when one thought things couldn’t get any worse, his dad left his family to London.
+Leon Edwards lived in such a violent neighborhood and city in Jamaica that, it wasn’t safe for one street resident to go to another street at night given the possibility of getting shot.
+Edwards has previously talked that crime, drugs, killing, shooting, and poverty were the only things that he constantly saw as a kid.
+Just when one thought things couldn’t get any worse, his dad left his family, to London.

 Later, Leon Edward and his family were called from England by his dad and were asked to settle in Birmingham.
 Leon could meet his dad rarely on the weekends.
 Leon, his mother, and his brother lived in a neighborhood called Aston in Birmingham.
 Things weren’t easy in England either.
 The fighter had to undergo things even worse in the latter part of his life.
-Leon’s life in Birmingham calls for a whole other article in my opinion.
+Leon’s life in Birmingham calls for a whole other story in itself.